amosyuen/ha-tplink-deco/README.md

 ### Host

 The IP address of the main deco which you visit in the browser to see the web admin page.
-Example: `192.168.0.1`
+Example: `http://192.168.0.1`.
+Some decos use https, so if you have trouble connection, try using `https` e.g. `https://192.168.0.1`.

 ### Login Credentials